digicatapult/bridgeAI-gitops-infra/flux/README.md

 Run the `./flux/scripts/add-kind-cluster.sh` script.

+You will need to setup a CLASSIC github personal access token that has `repo` and `package:read` permissions.

 Select the GitOps branch you wish to track and run `./flux/scripts/install-flux.sh -b <branch>`

 This will bring up a kind cluster with flux installed and will automatically install nginx and airflow